lujainibrahim/mashups-final/README.md

 * User 2:<br>
 <b> Name:</b> Nishant Aswani <br>
-<b> Feedback:</b> (paraphrased) - The intro sentence is a moutful — maybe break it up? - Prompt the search bar to explain its purpose - Add some indication of the presence of a the search bar at the top
+<b> Feedback:</b> (paraphrased) - The intro sentence is a mouthful — maybe break it up? - Prompt the search bar to explain its purpose - Add some indication of the presence of a the search bar at the top

 * User 3:<br>
 <b> Name:</b> Iman Zambasri <br>